 Free style event

-The last event item was Free style rounds, where each driver have the entire arena at their disposal to do stunts to wow the audience to chalk up as much points in the voting session.
+Moreover, the last event item was Free style rounds.
+Here, each driver have the entire arena at their disposal to do stunts to wow the audience to chalk up as much points in the voting session.
 Favorites here will include Max-D, and classics El Toro Loco (reminiscent of the old bulldozer truck) and Grave Digger (driven by Jon Zimmer).
 At the free style climax, both Monster Energy and Grave Digger wowed audiences alike with both of them completing a 360 backflip as well as a number of high jumps over the ramps.

-Monster Energy (Todd LeDuc) won the free style event, who totally gunned this truck during the free style event, clearing jumps so high, you could clear an over an overhead bridge.
-Monster Energy entered the Monster Jam world in 2012 as a major team sponsor when Monster Energy debuted in Birmingham, Alabama.
+Moreover, Monster Energy (Todd LeDuc) won the free style event.
+He totally gunned this truck during the free style event, clearing jumps so high, you could clear an over an overhead bridge.
+Also, Monster Energy entered the Monster Jam world in 2012 as a major team sponsor when Monster Energy debuted in Birmingham, Alabama.

 When you mix the power of nitro methane with huge trucks, you can definitely expect many adrenaline-filled spectacular crashes and flips.
-The Monster Jam crew were highly efficient in recovering flipped trucks, often turning them back over using precise control of a front wheeled-loader and whisking the damaged trucks backstage where it is promptly repaired by a dedicated team of mechanics.
-It is not uncommon for the trucks to be repaired quickly and to be brought out for subsequent competition events with minimal downtime.
-Commendable.
+The Monster Jam crew were highly efficient in recovering flipped trucks.
+Moreover, often, you see crew turning them back over using precise control of a front wheeled-loader and whisking the damaged trucks backstage where it is promptly repaired by a dedicated team of mechanics.
+Also, it is not uncommon for the trucks to be repaired quickly.
+They are brought out for subsequent competition events with minimal downtime.
+Very commendable turnaround indeed.

-Monster Jam lasted an entire 2 and a half hours, with the pit visit session sold out and the stadium almost 80% full for the main event.
+Monster Jam Monster Trucks Singapore lasted an entire 2 and a half hours.
+Interestingly, the pre-show pit visit session was also sold out, with the stadium almost 70% full for the main event.
 Looking at the rather successful audience turn out, we can expect a very high chance that Monster Jam will possibly return to Singapore next year again.